 Course Title/Description

-Intermediate Accounting III - This course is the conclusion of the comprehensive study of the balance sheet, specifically the owner's equity section.
+Intermediate Accounting III - This course is the conclusion of the comprehensive study of the balance sheet, including current liabilities, contingent obligations, investing and financing.
 Learners are familiarized with special revenue recognition problems, error correction, accounting changes, and financial statement analysis.
-The focus of this course is the development of analytical skills that are applied in analyzing, diagnosing, and solving accounting problems in accordance with generally accepted accounting principles.
-Prerequisite: ACCT2602.
+A focus of this course is the development of analytical skills that are applied in analyzing, diagnosing and solving accounting problems in accordance with generally accepted accounting principles.

 ACCT2618